-For a description of the input and output data registers available over the network interface reference Section 6 in this user manual.
+For a description of the input/setpoint and output/feedback data available over the network interface, reference Table 42: Network Interface OUTPUT Register Map and Table 43: Network Interface INPUT Register Map.

 For the Modbus TCP interface the HGA output status data registers from the HGA, which contain unit status, Voltage, current, etc. are in Modbus register space 30000 (3x Input Registers).
 This register space should be access via Modbus Function Code 04 Read Input Registers.